netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 ## To Filter Flows by Subnet

 With this option, flows from specified sensors will be dropped unless src or dst is in the list of subnets to keep.
+It works similarly to the option to filter by interface.
 "ALL" can refer to all sensors.
 If a sensor is not referenced at all, all of its flows will be kept.

+For example,

 ```
 subnet_filter_flag=True